 A Unitholder's tax basis in its units (including Series A-1 Preferred Units) initially will be the amount paid for those units.
 A common Unitholder's basis will be increased by the Unitholder's initial allocable share of our liabilities.
-A Unitholder's basis will be (i) increased by the Series A-1 Preferred Unit holder's share of our income and any increases in such Series A-1 Preferred Unit holder's share of our liabilities, and (ii) decreased, but not below zero, by the amount of all distributions to the Series A-1 Preferred Unit holder, such holder's share of our losses, any decreases in the holder's share of our liabilities, and certain other items.
+A Unitholder's basis will be (i) increased by the Series A-1 Preferred Unit holder's share of our liabilities, and (ii) decreased, but not below zero, by the amount of all distributions to the Series A-1 Preferred Unit holder's share of our liabilities, and (ii) decreased, but not below zero, by the amount of all distributions to the Series A-1 Preferred Unit holder's share of our liabilities, and (iii) decreased, but not below zero, by the amount of all distributions to the Series A-1 Preferred Unit holder's share of our liabilities, and certain other items.